emikes919/eddymikes_blog/_posts/2023-05-04-man-learns-to-code-at-tender-age-of-31.md

 …to my computer.

 I know, I know.
 The suspense has been killing you.
+How did that game of chicken with my enter key play out?

-I did indeed check that file from the game of chicken with my enter key, and my enter key lost!
+I did indeed check that Excel file, and by what feels like some miracle, my enter key lost!

-Two hours of my life did, in fact, morph into ***three seconds***.
+Two hours of my life did, in fact, collapse into ***three seconds***.

 I cannot understate how good this feels.